Code-Institute-Submissions/Surf_Matters/README.md

 **web: gunicorn surf_matters.wsgi:application**
 2. Commit and push the files to Github.
 3. Navigate to Heroku and login. <https://id.heroku.com/login>
-4. Click on the new butoon and then choose create new app.
+4. Click on the new button and then choose create new app.

 <p align="center">
   <img width="300" src="files/images/deployment/heroku_deploy.JPG">